-Computer Science + Chemistry
+Computer Science + Chemistry, BS

 Students majoring in CS + Chemistry are prepared for a variety of careers, including helping manufacturers design more productive and efficient processes, helping pharmaceutical firms characterize new compounds for drug discovery, and conducting research that requires studying the fundamental properties of atoms, molecules, and chemical reactions.

 The CS + Chemistry blended bachelor's degree is a partnership between the Department of Computer Science in The Grainger College of Engineering and the Department of Chemistry in the College of Liberal Arts & Sciences.
 As part of the computing community at Illinois, you will benefit from being part of a top-five-ranked Computer Science program with world-class faculty and research.
 Learn more about the Department's Rankings and Statistics.

 CS Student Life

 With 800+ student organizations and many CS Student Groups, there's a community for everyone at Illinois.